-You have a choice of who represents you in the Enterprise Bargaining negotiation process.
-You can choose to be represented by SASSLA.
-We invite you to consider adding your voice to the growing numbers of school and preschool leaders who want the EB to make a difference to their entitlements, by selecting SASSLA as your Bargaining Agent in the next EB Agreement.
+We invite you to consider adding your voice to the growing numbers of school and preschool leaders who want the EB to make a difference.
+Let’s improve employment conditions and focus on leading learning in schools and preschools!

 - An extra allowance of 0.1 FTE for all principals and preschool directors, to be used at their discretion.

 - An extra $3m to improve primary leadership density.